-Rift is a free to play, fairly traditional styled fantasy MMORPG that initially released in 2011.
-Since then the game has released multiple expansions to a declining player-base.
-Rift is most known for it’s open world RIFT events in which you kill enemies until a boss spawns and the rift closes.
+Rift is a free-to-play, fairly traditional-style fantasy MMORPG that was initially released in 2011.
+Since then, the game has released multiple expansions to a declining player base.
+Rift is most known for its open-world RIFT events in which you kill enemies until a boss spawns and the rift closes.

-- The combat and general gameplay is like a less smooth and polished version of WoW.
+- The combat and general gameplay is like a less smooth and less polished version of WoW.

 I remember seeing Rift as quite an interesting MMO when it first launched.
-The whole dynamic Rift events spawning in the world were really interesting and unique at the time, but over the years more MMOs have incorporated similar dynamic events in their worlds and Rift no longer has that Unique Selling Point.
+The whole dynamic Rift events spawning in the world were really interesting and unique at the time, but over the years, more MMOs have incorporated similar dynamic events in their worlds and Rift no longer has that as a unique selling point.

-Development wise it seems like they have fallen behind the competition and couldn’t keep up but during my time playing and going through the zones there was a certain cozy feeling I felt being in the world that I can’t really explain.
+Development-wise, it seems like they’ve fallen behind the competition and couldn’t keep up, but during my time playing and going through the zones, there was a certain cozy feeling I had being in the world that I can’t really explain.

-I can see why people enjoyed Rift as a decent alternative to WoW and I think this will be remembered as a decent MMO at the time of its release that just couldn’t keep up with the competition and was screwed by having a F tier publisher.
+I can see why people enjoyed Rift as a decent alternative to WoW, and I think this will be remembered as a decent MMO at the time of its release that just couldn’t keep up with the competition and was screwed by having an F-tier publisher.